 Tracey holds an MBA from Northeastern University and serves on the Board of the International Federation of Reproduction Rights Organisations (IFRRO).

-Gretchen Gasser-Ellis is Copyright Clearance Center’s Senior VP, Operations.
-Gretchen oversees Customer Service, Professional Services, the Project Office, Data Systems & Services, Library Staffing and Document Delivery.
-Gretchen has been at CCC for more than 10 years, formerly as Vice President of Operations, Chief Information Officer, and Director of RightsLink.
+Gretchen Gasser-Ellis is Copyright Clearance Center’s Senior Vice President, Product and Operations.
+Gretchen manages Customer Service, Professional Services, the Program Management Office, Data Systems & Services, Library Staffing, Document Delivery and the Product organization.
+Gretchen has been at CCC for more than 15 years, formerly as Vice President of Operations, Chief Information Officer, and Director of RightsLink.
 Prior to CCC, Gretchen worked in IT consulting at Waterfield Consulting Group and in project management roles at Camp, Dresser and McKee and DuPont.
 Gretchen has a Bachelor of Business Administration degree from the University of Michigan and an MBA from Boston University.

 Frederic Haber is Vice President, Secretary and General Counsel of Copyright Clearance Center.
 He is responsible for all of CCC’s legal affairs, including the legal aspects of its copyright licensing business.
 He has participated in the development of each of CCC’s licensing programs and counsels senior management in the development of new programs.